-Because assembly language programming is so close to actual machine operations, it is essential that the assembly language programmer have a good understanding of the system architecture.
-This chapter contains introductory architectural descriptions, and the programmer should read the appropriate processor reference manuals for more information.
+Because assembly language programming is so close to actual machine operations, it is essential that the assembly language programmer have a good understanding of system architecture.
+This chapter contains introductory architectural descriptions for Perkin-Elmer uniprocessing systems and multiprocessing systems.
+See the appropriate processor manual for more detailed information.

-1.2 THE PROCESSOR
+1.2 THE PERKIN-ELMER PROCESSOR